 We believe that lasting restoration can only be accomplished through the limitless power of the Gospel.
 At World Orphans, we are unashamedly Gospel-focused.
 All our efforts are rooted in the fact that we are loved by a holy God who cares about us perfectly and wholly.
 Our approach to orphan care seeks to reflect that.

-Against the darkness of poverty, hunger, abandonment, injustice, and sin shines the bright light of the Gospel of Jesus Christ and the hope of full redemption for those who believe.
+Against the darkness of poverty, hunger, abandonment, injustice, and sin, we see the bright light of the Gospel of Jesus Christ shine, and the hope of full redemption for those who believe comes alive.

 We want to see children restored to innocence, joy, and delight.
 As Jesus said, “the kingdom of heaven belongs to such as these.”
 We want to help them recognize their value and true identity in Christ.
 We want them to understand that their past does not determine their future.